-a) Applications for certificates of appropriateness shall be acted upon within ninety (90) days after filing; otherwise, the application shall be deemed to be approved and a certificate shall be issued.
-An extension of time may be granted by mutual consent of the commission and the applicant.

-- b) As part of the review procedures, the commission may view the premises and seek the advice of the department of cultural resources or other such expert advice as it may deem necessary under the circumstances. - c) The action on an application shall be approval, approval with conditions or denial.
-The decision of the commission must be supported by specific findings of fact indicating the extent to which the application is or is not congruous with the special character of the historic district or landmark.
+- a) Applications for Certificates of Appropriateness shall be acted upon within ninety (90) days after filing; otherwise, the application shall be deemed to be approved and a Certificate of Appropriateness shall be issued.
+An extension of time may be granted by mutual consent of the Commission and the applicant. - b) As part of the review procedures, the Commission may view the premises and seek the advice of the department of cultural resources or other such expert advice as it may deem necessary under the circumstances. - c) The action on an application shall be approval, approval with conditions or denial.
+The decision of the commission must be supported by specific findings of fact indicating the extent to which the application is or is not congruous with the special character of the Historic District or landmark.